hashicorp/consul/website/source/api/acl.html.md

 ### Parameters

-- `uuid` `(string: <required>)` - Specifies the UUID of the ACL token to destroy.
+- `uuid` `(string: <required>)` - Specifies the UUID of the ACL token to be cloned.
 This is required and is specified as part of the URL path.

 ### Sample Request